 In consideration for the general well-being, health and safety of all members of the campus community, the following lists detail areas where pets are allowed and restricted areas.

-- Outdoors, on leash, and accompanied by pet owner.
+- Outdoors, on leash, and accompanied by the pet owner.

 - Individual private offices with walls and door.
 This includes the private office of the pet owner as well as the private offices of colleagues of the pet owner, where advance permission has been obtained from that person.
 For example, a pet owner may bring their pet to a small meeting in a colleague’s private office, provided that the colleague has given permission to the pet owner to do so.
 (Note: see exceptions under “Restricted” section below.)